d-roland/speciesDetection/README.md

 # Deep-sea Species Detection

 ## Context and challenge
 In order to study long-term temporal dynamics of vent communities, the Laboratoire Environnement Profond (Ifremer) leverages multidisciplinary seafloor observatories deployed in several target sites.
 The corresponding modules are equipped with cameras, programmed to record 20-min video sequences six times a day (02.00, 06.00, 10.00, 14.00, 18.00 and 22.00 UTC) with different zoom levels per sequence.
-Video sequences are later analyzed by experts to localize the species, and notably:
+Video sequences are later analyzed by experts (researchers) to localize the species, and notably:
 * Crab Segonzacia mesatlantica from the Lucky Strike vent field (Mid-Atlantic Ridge, 1700m below sea level).
 Below is a sample image with 3 expert annotations illustrated by squared bounding boxes:
 ![alt text](https://github.com/d-roland/speciesDetection/raw/main/images/sample_expert_annotations.png)
 * Buccinidae gastropods from the Grotto hydrothermal edifice (Main Endeavour Field, Juan de Fuca Ridge, 2200m below sea level).
 Below is a sample image with 11 citizen annotations: